 ABOUT THE AUTHOR

-Ann Steiner, Ph.D., M.F.T., CGP, is a licensed marriage family therapist, professional speaker and author who specializes in work with the medically ill and relationship issues.
-She is in private practice 45 minutes from San Francisco, CA, served as an Associate Clinical Professor, Department of Psychiatry for 14 years, University of California Medical School, San Francisco, and has been leading psychotherapy groups for 28 years.
+Ann Steiner, Ph.D., M.F.T., CGP, (Certified Group Psychotherapist) is a Licensed Marriage Family Therapist, professional speaker and author who specializes in work with the medically ill and relationship issues.
+She has a private practice in the San Francisco Bay Area, CA, USA, providing telehealth to individuals, couples and groups.
+She served as an Associate Clinical Professor, Department of Psychiatry for 14 years, University of California Medical School, San Francisco, was instrumental in the founding and creation of The Psychotherapy Institute's Group Therapy Training Program, where she serves as a consultant, is the author of 2 popular books about group psychotherapy, Help Your Group Thrive: A Workbook and Planning Guide, Routledge Press, written for the public, and her more recent 3rd Edition: How to Create and Sustain Groups that Thrive: Therapist's Workbook and Planning Guide, Routledge Press.
+She is currently working on her self-help book, The Rollercoaster of Chronic Illness: How to Add Joy to the Ride.
+In addition to teaching nationally and internationally, she has been leading psychotherapy groups for 30 years.
 You can download a free copy of her Medical Information Form, a way to keep a current list of your medications and emergency contact information.

 This article is based on sections of her forthcoming self-help book.